vhaudiquet/ubuntu-project-docs/docs/staging/push-mirroring.md

 users triggering unnecessary syncs.

-It is up to the mirror administrator to build logic into the HTTP endpoint which authenticates the master Ubuntu archive and begins a sync.
+It is up to the mirror administrator to build logic into the HTTP endpoint which authenticates the main Ubuntu archive and begins a sync.
 This logic varies wildly based on your specific platform.
-Output format is undefined; the master simply loads the URL and moves on without examining the output.
+Output format is undefined; the main simply loads the URL and moves on without examining the output.